samclifford/samclifford.blog/index.md

 * Exposure-response models

-From 2016 I have been employed as a **Postdoctoral Fellow** at the QUT node of the **ARC Centre of Excellence for Mathematical and Statistical Frontiers**, working on a variety of environmental statistics problems such as coral cover in the Great Barrier Reef and jaguar conservation in Peru.
+From 2016 I have been employed as a **Postdoctoral Fellow** at the QUT node of the **ARC Centre of Excellence for Mathematical and Statistical Frontiers**, working on a variety of environmental statistics problems such as coral cover in the Great Barrier Reef and jaguar conservation in Peru as well as the dynamics of dengue fever.

 <aside>
-2017-: <a href="http://www.qimrberghofer.edu.au/diseases/mosquito-borne-viruses/">Dengue fever (QIMR)</a>
 2016- : <a href="http://acems.org.au/">ARC Centre of Excellence for Mathematical and Statistical Frontiers</a>
 </aside>